Tech-Syndicate-FTC/.github/profile/README.md

 # Hello!
 This is FTC Team #21233 Tech Syndicate.
-We are an 7 member rookie community team based in San Antonio.
+We are a community team located in San Antonio, Texas whose goal is to create an advanced program to teach students CAD, coding, mechanics, and team management.
+Our team is comprised of students from 5 separate schools to cultivate diversity in ideas.

 ## Members:
 - Karim Ali